 It is easy to show that, for $\tau=d=0$, the concept of $\dot a^{s,0}_{p,q}(0)$-almost diagonal agrees with the concept of $\dot a^s_{p,q}$-almost diagonal from Definition \ref{def ad 0}. \end{remark}

-The following easy observation is useful because it allows us to make use of known results about almost diagonal operators on $\dot a^s_{p,q}$, without a need to reprove everything in our generalised setting.
+We conclude with the following easy but useful observation that allows us to make use of known results about almost diagonal operators on $\dot a^s_{p,q}$, without a need to reprove everything in our generalised setting.
 An illustration of the application of this lemma is given in the subsequent Corollary \ref{AB ad}.

 \begin{lemma} Let $s\in\mathbb R$, $\tau\in[0,\infty)$, $p\in(0,\infty)$, $q\in(0,\infty]$, and $d\in[0,n)$.
 Let both $\widetilde J\in[n,\infty)$ and $\widetilde s\in\mathbb R$ be the same as in \eqref{tauJ2}, and let